-- Autolyse: Mixing and resting of flour and water before adding sourdough starting.
+- Autolyse: Mixing and resting flour and water before adding sourdough starting.

 - Baking Timeline: The schedule you follow when preparing and baking sourdough bread.

-- Banneton: A basket used to provide structure for breads during proofing.
+- Banneton: A basket used to provide structure for loaves of bread during proofing.

 - Batard: Similar to a traditional baguette but shorter and or wider.

 - Belly: When the surface of a rounded loaf of bread opens while baking in the oven.

 - Bench-Rest: Let the dough rest on the work surface before shaping.